deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 describe a traceless symmetric second-rank irreducible nuclear shielding tensor, using the attributes `zeta` and `eta`, respectively.
-The parameter `zeta` and `eta` are defined as per Haeberlen convention and describe the anisotropy and asymmetry parameters of the tensor, respectively.
+The parameter `zeta` and `eta` are defined as per Haeberlen convention and describes the anisotropy and asymmetry parameter of the tensor, respectively.
-Once again, the default unit for the attributes from the SymmetricTensor class may be found in the ``property_units`` attribute of the respective class, such as,
+Similarly, the default unit of the attributes from the SymmetricTensor class may be found with the ``property_units`` attribute, such as

 .. doctest::